blake1ward/tuffluvtheme/name-price.md

 </style>
 </head>

-<h2>Coming soon!</h2>
+<h2>COMING SOON!</h2>

-An Ebook version of Tuff Luv will be available for name-your-own-price during mid-September.
+An eBook version of Tuff Luv will be available for name-your-own-price during mid-September!

-Meanwhile, enter you email below and hit ENTER for a free .pdf or ebook version of the book as soon as it is ready.
-I just want to share this book with you :-)
+Enter your email below and hit ENTER and I'll send you an announcement the moment it is released.

+:-)

 <!-- Begin MailChimp Signup Form -->
 <div id="mc_embed_signup">